The Keto Verdict on Isomalt: 5 Better Low-Carb Sweetener Alternatives

 Ultimately, what this shows is that isomalt is a better choice over sugar because it is 197 less calories than its counterpart as well as being a sugar alcohol, which reduces its glycemic index to 2 instead of 65, like sugar.

-Downsides of Isomalt and Other Sugar Alcohols
+Downsides of Isomalt & Other Sugar Alcohols

 Not all sugar alcohols have the same nutritional profile and can range drastically from 0 to 3 calories per gram and have a glycemic index of 0 to 45.
 While isomalt is at the lower range, it still has values that can potentially affect blood glucose and should be monitored closely.

-Another thing to be cautious because sugar alcohols aren’t broken down like a majority of food, if too much ingested, there can be severe gastrointestinal consequences in the form of stomach pain, bloating, gas, and diarrhea.3
+Another thing to be cautious because sugar alcohols aren’t broken down like a majority of food, if too much ingested, there can be severe gastrointestinal consequences in the form of stomach pain, bloating, gas, and diarrhea.4

 5 Alternatives to Isomalt That Won’t Affect Blood Sugar (Best Keto Sweeteners That Don’t Spike Insulin)